By Guila Lopez

 How To Tell The Difference Between Marble and Granite

-Granite is a type of intrusive, felsic igneous rock which is granular and crystalline in texture consisting mainly of quartz, mica and feldspar.
+Granite is a type of intrusive, felsic igneous rock that is granular and crystalline in a texture consisting mainly of quartz, mica, and feldspar.
 Marble on the other hand is a non-foliated metamorphic rock composed of recrystallized carbonate minerals, most commonly calcite and dolomite.
-When it comes to using as a countertop material one should be aware that granite is resistant to acid, strains, scratches and heat; marble conversely is sensitive to acid and certain acidic foods such as tomatoes, lemon, wine and vinegar.
+When it comes to using as a countertop material one should be aware that granite is resistant to acid, strains, scratches, and heat; marble conversely is sensitive to acid and certain acidic foods such as tomatoes, lemon, wine, and vinegar.
 Marble is also extremely sensitive to mildew removers and tile cleaners.

 When it comes to sealing, marble should be sealed every year while granite needs to be sealed once in two years; it is thus well understood that granite involves less maintenance as compared to marble.
 Present-day sealers are highly effective, and in cases of stains occurrence, they can easily be removed with a ready-made poultice.

-Yes it is true that choosing granite over marble is a better option but both marble and granite rules the market as compared to other synthetic stones.
-Whether you choose granite or marble you are ensuring a durable and sophisticated flooring or countertops for yourself.
+Yes, it is true that choosing granite over marble is a better option but both marble and granite rules the market as compared to other synthetic stones.
+Whether you choose granite or marble you are ensuring durable and sophisticated flooring or countertops for yourself.